 Ceritinib is usually taken once per day.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Take ceritinib on an empty stomach.
-Do not eat within 2 hours before or 2 hours after you take this medicine.
+Take ceritinib on an empty stomach, at least 1 hour before or 2 hours after a meal.

 You may be given medication to prevent nausea or vomiting while you are receiving ceritinib.

 If you vomit shortly after taking ceritinib, do not take another dose.
 Stay on your regular schedule.